Our Team

 Kelly is responsible for timekeeping and payroll processing, receiving invoices, expense tracking, new hire orientation, and the maintenance of this beautiful website.
 She also coordinates field visits, company retreats and assists with materials procurement and logistics.

-Kelly brings six years’ experience in business administration, including ownership of a few small businesses.
+Kelly brings 6 years’ experience in business administration, including ownership of a few small businesses.

-She has served as human resources assistant, payroll manager, mail clerk, town clerk and in other administrative assistant capacities.
-She has undertaken studies in Business Management at University of Phoenix, and volunteered on the local school Governing Board for 3 years.
+She has served as human resources assistant, payroll manager, mail clerk, town clerk, and in other administrative assistant capacities.
+She has undertaken studies in Business Management at the University of Phoenix, and volunteered on the local school Governing Board for 3 years.

 Her favorite thing to do is spend time with her family.